 Sponsored by the Shell's HSSE department, the outdoor project drew 50 volunteers to the site where the epic 1836 Battle of San Jacinto took place between the Texan and Mexican armies.
 The newly planted trees will not only contribute to habitat improvement but will also help beautify the landscape for the many visitors who travel to the local state park every year.
 It's also part of a larger initiative to transform the surrounding land to its 19th century appearance, according to Andy Sipocz, Natural Resources Coordinator with the Park.

 The community service project was made possible through collaboration between Shell Deer Park, Apache Corporation and several site contractors who provided valuable services and equipment to facilitate the volunteer work.

 Volunteers planted live oak, cedar elm and loblolly pine saplings donated by Apache Corporation.
 Turner Industries provided an auger to dig the holes and staged the trees and United Rentals supplied hand washing stations and amenities to enhance the safety of the experience.

 Drawing a metaphor from history about the significance of this storied area, Marcus Dominguez with the Shell Deer Park's Security Department and the event's organizer, said, "Today, we're out here focusing on another 'Must Win' – our People... and we're giving everyone out here an opportunity to change the face of this landscape just like those guys a 178 years ago changed the face of Texas."

 The airman completed an intensive, eight-week program that included training in military discipline and studies, Air Force core values, physical fitness, and basic warfare principles and skills.

 Airmen who complete basic training earn four credits toward an associate in applied science degree through the Community College of the Air Force.

-Terramiggi is the daughter of John and Betty Terramiggi of Pasadena and is 2010 graduate of Pasadena Memorial High School.
+Lopez is the son of Donna M. Lopez of Pearland and Rene Z. Lopez of Pasadena and is a 2010 graduate of Deer Park High School.